-"SPDR Bloomberg Euro Aggregate Bond UCITS ETF" is an exchange-traded investment fund (ETF).
-It refers to the Bloomberg Euro Aggregate Treasury Index.
-This index reflects the development of stocks .
+"SPDR Bloomberg Barclays Euro Aggregate Bond UCITS ETF" is an exchange-traded investment fund (ETF).
+It refers to the Bloomberg Barclays Euro Aggregate Treasury Index.
+This index reflects the development of European bonds .
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
-The ETF's earnings (dividends) are distributed to the investors.
+The ETF's earnings (interest payments) are distributed to the investors.
 The fund company SPDR claims a total expense ratio (TER) of 0.17% per year.
 The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.11% per year.
 Therefore, the ETF was less expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size

 Every bubble represents an ETF.
 The further to the right it is, the higher (worse) is its tracking difference.
 The further up it is, the higher the total expense ratio specified by the fund company.
 The bubble's area represents the fund volume.